-We provide outpatient addictions treatment, home and community based traumatic brain injury waiver cognitive and behavior therapy, parenting information, and non-emergency medical transportation.
+We provide outpatient addictions treatment, home and community based traumatic brain injury TBI therapy.
+Cognitive and behavior therapy services, parenting information, and non-emergency medical transportation.
 Individual, family and group counseling is also available.

 For transportation call the MCO provided transportation phone number located on your medical card.